How to improve driver behaviour

 Reports

 Reporting allows a manager to maintain a fleet overview and easily identify good and bad driving.
 All reports can be customized, scheduled, and subscribed to via email.
-The two reports in My Connected Fleet most relevant to driving behavior are:
+The report in My Connected Fleet most relevant to driving behavior are:

 To run a report, select ‘Reports Library’ from the Reports icon.
 Click ‘Select’ on the desired report to view it or create a subscription.